-The NORAH Study investigates the effects of aviation, road and rail noise on people.
+The NORAH Study investigated the effects of aircraft, road and rail traffic noise on humans.

-NORAH ("Noise Related Annoyance, Cognition, and Health") is the most extensive investigation into the effects of exposure to aviation, road and rail traffic noise that has ever been carried out in Germany.
-It is being conducted by nine independent scientific institutes from all over Germany.
-The client is the Umwelt- und Nachbarschaftshaus, a subsidiary of the Land of Hessen and part of the Frankfurt Airport and Region Forum.
-Alongside the land of Hessen, communities, Fraport AG and Lufthansa were also involved in the financing.
+NORAH ("Noise-Related Annoyance, Cognition, and Health") is the most extensive investigation into the effects of exposure to aircraft, road and rail traffic noise that has ever been carried out in Germany.
+It was conducted by nine independent scientific institutes from all over Germany.
+The client was the Umwelt- und Nachbarschaftshaus, a subsidiary of the state of Hessen and part of the "Forum Flughafen und Region".
+Alongside the state of Hessen, communities, Fraport AG and Lufthansa were also involved in the financing.